Pennsylvania Station (1910–1963): Platforms and tracks

 The tracks were variously cited as being 36 ft or 45 ft below ground.
 At platform level, there were 21 tracks serving 11 platforms.
 LIRR trains had exclusive use of the station's northernmost four tracks, while the PRR was exclusively assigned the southernmost tracks.
 The two railroads shared the center tracks as necessary.
-An estimated 4 mi of storage tracks in and around the station could store up to 386 train carriages.
+An estimated 4 mi of storage tracks in and around the station could store up to 386 railcars.
 The station contained 25 elevators for baggage and passenger use.
 The storage yards were located between Ninth and Tenth Avenues in a cut that was later covered and built over.
 The structure above it was supported by 650 steel columns, each supporting a weight of up to 1,658 ST.

 East of the station, tracks 5–21 merged into two three-track tunnels, which then merged into the East River Tunnels' four tracks.
 West of the station, at approximately Ninth Avenue, all 21 tracks merged into the North River Tunnels' two tracks.
 Tracks 1–4, the station's southernmost tracks, terminated at bumper blocks at the east end of the station, so they could only be used by trains from New Jersey.
 Four switch towers, lettered from A to D, controlled train movements around the station.
 The main switch tower was Tower A, located between Eighth and Ninth Avenues; it still exists, although it is now located below the Farley Post Office.